AG-2023/TradeDataVis/README.md

 # Update
 > **2023 Updates:**
 >
-> ** This README file was written when the app was created and is out of date so contains some explanations that are no longer valid.**
+> ** This README file was written when the app was created and is out of date so contains some explanations that are no longer valid.
+Some files have been edited significantly.**